 I’ve used the exact same principles of optimizing content for Humans to create Starbox – the Author Box for Humans, and write the text that presents it.
 And guess what?
 Humans love reading it and it persuades them to really try out the plugin, from the WordPress Directory.

 In the first day, we had 139 Downloads!
-We didn’t send any emails about what we’d just launched, we didn’t post content about it, nothing.
+We didn’t send any emails about what we’d just launched, we didn’t even post content about it.
 And people found it there and just gave it a try.

 We’ve (obviously) launched plugins before, and none have worked as well as this one.
 The difference was that this time, we really optimized it for Humans, which already got people to share it.

 I’ve used the exact same principles I’ve described to you in this lesson and the real-time intelligence helped me figure out the wording and the features that would make Starbox a big thing!

 Please try out this process of gathering real-time intelligence from the social web until next time (2 days from now).
 You may find just what you were missing.

 If you want to see how I wrote the copy of Starbox, the Author Box for Humans, here’s the link: http://wordpress.org/plugins/starbox/